-Unexpected sparks of color flash high above the museum floor in repurposed ventilator openings from the pre-air-conditioned days when the building was built.Read more
+Unexpected flashes of color sparkle high above the museum floor in repurposed ventilator openings from the pre-air-conditioned days when the building was built.Read more

 Creative Consultant: Museum of the Big Bend, Larry Francell/Elizabeth Jackson, Directors